lettucegoblin/WebProgrammingProjects/Readme.md

 # Final Project Repository

 This repository is designed to hold my final project.
 It will contain all of my assignments.
-The repository will be organized in a way that makes it easy to navigate and understand.

 ## Repository Navigation